 Cista or Cista Mystica

-Cista (or cista mystica), a basket used for housing sacred snakes in connection with the initiation ceremony into the cult of Bacchus (Dionysus).
-In the Dionysian mysteries a serpent, representing the god, was carried in a box called a cista on a bed of vine leaves.
-This may be the Cista mentioned by Clement of Alexandria which was exhibited as containing the phallus of Dionysus.
-The cista mentioned in the mysteries of Isis may also have held a serpent, the missing phallus of Osiris.
-The fertility festival of the women of Arretophoria included cereal paste images ‘of serpents and forms of men,’ in other words, phallic symbols.
+The cista (or cista mystica) was a basket used for housing sacred snakes in connection with the initiation ceremony into the cult of Bacchus (Dionysus).
+In the Dionysian mysteries a serpent, representing the god, was carried in a cista on a bed of vine leaves.
+Clement of Alexandria wrote of a cista which was exhibited as containing the phallus of Dionysus.
+The cista mentioned in the mysteries of Isis may also have held a serpent, representing the missing phallus of Osiris.